canonical/timescaledb-charm/README.md

 The charm offers configuration options for a custom apt repository and/or TimescaleDB version.

 Alternatively, the charm also offers the possibility to install from-resources.
-In this case, the charm should be deployed directly with the `from-resources` config set to `True` and the resources must be provided at install time (debs for `timescaledb-2-loader`, `timescaledb-2-postgresql` and `timescaledb-tools`).
+In this case, the charm should be deployed directly the resources provided at install time (debs for `timescaledb-2-loader`, `timescaledb-2-postgresql` and `timescaledb-tools`).
+Please note that, if installed from resources, the charm cannot be later configured from repository, or vice-versa.

 ## Usage
 In order to deploy the charm, one must have a postgresql charm deployed.
 Please note that this